rwandi-ctf/rwandi-ctf.github.io/source/_posts/greyCTF2024/tones.md

 ![](../../static/greyCTF2024/tones_freq.png)

-It seems we have equally spaced frequencies, except for 549.0966796875 and 559.86328125 being really close to each other (spoiler alert: this is relevant)
+It looks like we have equally spaced frequencies, except for 549.0966796875 and 559.86328125 being really close to each other.

+> spoiler alert: this will be relevant later

 ## Spot the pattern